simona-degiorgi/northern-nigeria-language-mapping/README.md

 single LGA without it — Kala/Balge, on the Cameroon border — is a genuine absence, not a data gap: it is a Kanuri and Shuwa Arabic area.

-Class breaks are user-defined rather than equal-interval, because the distribution is heavily skewed (median 0.88, third quartile 0.99) and equal intervals would flatten the map.
+Class breaks are user-defined.
+The distribution is heavily skewed — median 0.88, third quartile 0.99 — so the top of the range is split more finely (0.75–0.95 and 0.95–1) to separate LGAs where Hausa is dominant from those where it is close to universal.
+The breaks are deliberately kept round and interpretable so that maps of different languages remain comparable.

 ### 4. Language composition of the north-eastern states